opendevstack/ods-provisioning-app/README.md

 # OpenDevStack Provisioning Application

 This application creates new opendevstack digital projects.
-It delegates the tasks required to several services such as jira, confluence, bitbucket and openshift (thru rundeck).
+It is the central entrypoint to get started with a new project / or new component.

-Basic idea:
+It delegates the tasks to create / update resources to several services such as jira, confluence, bitbucket and rundeck.

-1. Admin (user in `crowd.admin.group`) creates new project
+## Basic idea & usage:
-    - Jira Space (name based on project key & name)
+1. An admin (user in a group defined in property `crowd.admin.group`) creates new ODS project.
+This creates
-    - Confluence Space (name based on project key)
+    - a Jira Project (name based on project `key` & `name`)
-    - Openshift projects named key-dev *-test *-cd - based on property `openshiftproject : boolean`
+    - a Confluence Space (name based on project's `key`)
-    - Bitbucket Project (name based on project key) - in case `openshiftproject` == true
+    - the required Openshift projects named `key`-dev `key`-test and `key`-cd - in case `openshiftproject == true`.
+Internally this is done thru a rest call to rundeck triggering the [create-projects rundeck job](https://github.com/opendevstack/ods-project-quickstarters/blob/master/rundeck-jobs/openshift/create-projects.yaml)

-2. Normal user(user in `crowd.user.group`) creates all resources required for a working component
+    - a Bitbucket Project (name based on project `key`) - in case `openshiftproject == true`

-    - jenkins pipeline
+2. A normal user (user in a group defined in property `crowd.user.group`) creates all resources required for a working component - this happens thru the user interface - in going to modify project / picking your project and then the wanted quickstarter.
+Internally this is done thru a rest call to rundeck - with the picked job as parameter - [here](https://github.com/opendevstack/ods-project-quickstarters/tree/master/rundeck-jobs/quickstarts)
-    - Bitbucket repository
+    - Bitbucket repository within the chosen project named `key`-`boilerplate name`
-    - Openshift components based on the chose boilerplate
+    - Openshift components based on the chosen boilerplate, coming from [ods-quickstarters](https://github.com/opendevstack/ods-project-quickstarters)

-3. The involved people receive an email with the setup, URLs etc - in case `mail.enabled` == true
+3. The involved people receive an email with the setup, URLs etc - in case `mail.enabled == true`

 # Permission sets